alex-lt-kong/the-nitty-gritty/c-cpp/cpp/06_poc/05_cudacodec-vs-ffmpeg/README.md

 * Download Nvidia's Video Codec SDK.
 This is a very confusing step as seems it is documented nowhere except in a stack exchange post [here](https://stackoverflow.com/questions/65740367/reading-a-video-on-gpu-using-c-and-cuda)
-  * Long story short, we need to download Nvidia's VIdeo Codec SDK [here](https://developer.nvidia.com/video-codec-sdk) and copy all header files in `./Interface/` directory to corresponding CUDA's include directory (e.g., `/usr/local/cuda/targets/x86_64-linux/include/`)
+  * Long story short, we need to download Nvidia's Video Codec SDK [here](https://developer.nvidia.com/video-codec-sdk) and copy all header files in `./Interface/` directory to corresponding CUDA's include directory (e.g., `/usr/local/cuda/targets/x86_64-linux/include/`)